Acute pancreatitis refers to an acute inflammatory process involving the pancreas.

 The pancreatic ductal cells are responsible for its exocrine function.
 They produce the ‘pancreatic juice’ composed of bicarbonate and digestive enzymes.
 One of these enzymes, trypsin, is key to the development of pancreatitis.

 Under normal circumstances the pancreas releases zymogens - inactive enzyme precursors (trypsinogen in the case of trypsin).
-In pancreatitis, normal zymogen transport fails and trypsinogen is converted to trypsin leading to a cascade of zymogen activation.
+In pancreatitis, normal zymogen transport fails and trypsinogen is converted to trypsin within the pancreas leading to a cascade of zymogen activation.
 This triggers the recruitment of inflammatory cells and the release of inflammatory mediators.

 This inflammation causes changes in the vascular bed, which leads to increased permeability and resultant oedema.
 The condition may be worsened by the release of inflammatory mediators and enzymes into the systemic circulation.
 This can result in a systemic inflammatory response (SIRS), sepsis and adult respiratory distress syndrome (ARDS).